natario1/ViewPrinter/README.md

 On Marshmallow+, these permissions must be explicitly asked to the user.

-The library currently will automatically ask the `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE` permissions (this can be improved though).
-Make sure you implement `onRequestPermissionResult`:
+The library currently will automatically ask the `READ_EXTERNAL_STORAGE` and `WRITE_EXTERNAL_STORAGE` permissions if the output file appears to be in the external storage.
+Make sure you

+- declare these permissions in your manifest
+- implement `onRequestPermissionResult` as such:

 ```java
 @Override